wso2/docs-websubhub/en/docs/configurations/kafka.md

 **Parameters**

-* *maxPollRecords* - Maximum number of records returned in a single poll action from Kafka (eg: 50)
+* `maxPollRecords` - Maximum number of records returned in a single poll action from Kafka (e.g., 50)
-* *pollingInterval* - Interval (in seconds) between consecutive poll requests (eg: 10.0)
+* `pollingInterval` - Interval (in seconds) between consecutive poll requests (e.g., 10.0)
-* *gracefulClosePeriod* - The time period (in seconds) gracefully shutdown the consumer (eg: 5.0)
+* `gracefulClosePeriod` - The time period (in seconds) gracefully shutdown the consumer (e.g., 5.0)

-## Advance configurations
+## Advanced configurations

-### Configuring SSL communication
+### Configure SSL communication

-Apache Kafka allows clients to use SSL encryption of traffic as well as authentication. **WSO2 Integrator: WebSubHub** can be configured to use SSL when communicating with Apache Kafka.
+Apache Kafka allows clients to use SSL encryption of traffic as well as authentication.
+WSO2 Integrator: WebSubHub can be configured to use SSL when communicating with Apache Kafka.
 Please follow the <a href = "https://kafka.apache.org/documentation/#security_ssl">official documentation</a> to understand how to configure SSL encryption of traffic in the broker level.

-To set up SSL encryption of traffic for **WSO2 WebSubHub**, update the following configuration section in the `websubhub-<VERSION>/conf/Config.toml` file.
+To set up SSL encryption of traffic for WSO2 WebSubHub, update the following configuration section in the `websubhub-<VERSION>/conf/Config.toml` file.

 ```toml
     [websubhub.config.kafka.connection]